demeralde/static-site-boilerplate/README.md

 # static-site-boilerplate

 A simple yet featureful boilerplate for static website development.
+This is old and I don't recommend it, use [Gatsby](https://www.gatsbyjs.com/) instead.

 ## Features